Andrzej Lepper: Political style and views

-Samoobrona (SRP) and Lepper successfully tapped into the disillusion felt by millions of poor citizens who had not benefited from Poland's transition to capitalism and entry into the European Union.
-Lepper presented himself and his party as "the only one in Poland, which speaks in the name of all people", and made it his goal to "defend poor and unemployed people, honest and enterprising, but disadvantaged by the economic system".
-Lepper embodied the public discontent and social costs of the Balcerowicz Plan, an economic plan drafted by Jeffrey Sachs that dissolved the socialist planned economy in Poland in favor of a neoliberal market economy.
+Samoobrona (SRP) and Lepper successfully tapped into the disillusionment felt by millions of poor citizens who had not benefited from Poland's transition to capitalism and entry into the European Union.
+Lepper presented himself and his party as "the only one in Poland, which speaks in the name of all people" and made it his goal to "defend poor and unemployed people, honest and enterprising, but disadvantaged by the economic system".
+Lepper embodied the public discontent and social costs of the Balcerowicz Plan, an economic plan drafted by Jeffrey Sachs that dissolved the socialist planned economy in Poland in favour of a neoliberal market economy.
 This was achieved at the price of massive unemployment, layoffs and a 40% decline in real wages, as well as a large expansion of income inequality and slashed welfare.
 Polish political scientist Jarosław Tomasiewicz notes that Lepper showed that while internationally the Polish capitalist transformation was celebrated as successful, in reality it "took place against a backdrop of repression of the workers, kidnappings and arrests of trade unionists, violent clashes with protesters or a mass exodus of desperate workers".
 Lepper's popularity only grew even as the plan brought economic growth by 2000, as this growth did not trickle down to the impoverished masses.

-Lepper was classified as a far-left populist, and was dubbed "Polish Chávez" by the international media.
+Lepper was classified as a far-left populist and was dubbed "Polish Chávez" by the international media.
 He has also been compared to figures such as José Bové, Evo Morales, and Juan Perón in that regard.
-He was known for his anti-capitalist rhetoric, and the pamphlets distributed by this party included declarations such as: "Capitalism is by no means an immutable constant.
+He was known for his anti-capitalist rhetoric, and the pamphlets distributed by this party included declarations such as, "Capitalism is by no means an immutable constant.
 It must eventually make way for new forms of human relations and a new environmental morality.
 The new post-capitalist era is already emerging."
-Lepper described himself as a "social leftist and proud national Pole", and called for the return of socialism in Poland, arguing that it had "not yet reached full maturity".
+Lepper described himself as a "social leftist and proud national Pole" and called for the return of socialism in Poland, arguing that it had "not yet reached full maturity".
 Lepper promoted socialism on the basis of Catholic social teaching and the tradition of the Polish peasant movement, and his views were described as a mix of "folkish Catholicism and Polish socialism" by the media.

 The political rhetoric of Lepper was also full of nostalgic references to the communist Polish People's Republic, especially in regard to the rule of reformist Edward Gierek.
 Lepper's main electorate became former communists as well as former employees of socialist rural cooperatives known as State Agricultural Farms.
-He divided the Polish society into the 'children of Balcerowicz' which he described as businessmen who built 'capital empires' on privatization, as well as the 'victims of Balcerowicz' who "were robbed by Balcerowicz's financial politics" and were plunged into poverty by the neoliberal shock therapy reforms.
+He divided the Polish society into the 'children of Balcerowicz', which he described as businessmen who built 'capital empires' on privatisation, as well as the 'victims of Balcerowicz', who "were robbed by Balcerowicz's financial politics", and were plunged into poverty by the neoliberal shock therapy reforms.